tap349/tap349.github.io/_posts/2017-11-19-react-native-layout.md

-  what concerns wrapping ALL standard components (like `Text`) into `View` just to add some padding: now I think it's not strictly necessary since it introduces a lot of nesting - use `View` as container only for custom components only.
+  what concerns wrapping ALL standard components (like `Text`) into `View` just to add some padding: now I think it's not strictly necessary since it introduces a lot of nesting - it's allowed to add layout style props right to standard components.

 - margin vs. padding